schvinn21/telemetria_baja/README.md

-# Explicação Detalhada sobre a Rede CAN e sua Implementação no Projeto
+# Explicação sobre a Rede CAN e sua Implementação no Projeto

 ## Introdução à Rede CAN